 10 Step Event Planning Business Plan

-- Creating a plan – map out your goals
+- Creating a plan and mapping out your goals

 - Listing all your resources (money, computer, etc)